-Prerequisite or Parallel: ENG E101, Satisfaction of the Computer Literacy Requirement
+Prerequisite or Parallel: ENG E101 or permission of the instructor, Satisfaction of the Computer Literacy Requirement preferred

 An introduction to the fundamentals of digital video editing.
 This course will prepare students for planning and capturing digital video footage.
 Students will be assembling and editing their footage into short movies using Apple Final Cut Pro.
 Topics will include editing and trimming, audio mixing, timeline, QuickTime movies, output to tape, and using filters and effects.